averyhiebert/groundstation/documentation/overview.md

 ## 1. Overview

-The UVic Rocketry Ground Station is used to display live telemetry data (transmitted by an off-the-shelf "BigRedBee" board) during a rocket's flight, allowing us to find the rocket
-(or its wreckage) after it lands, as well as identifying parachute deployment and other stages in the rocket's flight.
+The UVic Rocketry Ground Station is used to display live telemetry data (transmitted by an off-the-shelf "BeeLine GPS" board from BigRedBee) during a rocket's flight, allowing us to find the rocket (or its wreckage) after it lands, as well as identifying parachute deployment and other stages in the rocket's flight.
 The software supports location tracking on a map, live data logging, and live visualization of altitude and vertical velocity.
 Offline use is also supported.

-During operation, telemetry data transmitted from a BigRedBee board using the APRS protocol is received by a software defined radio.
+During operation, telemetry data transmitted from the BeeLine board using the APRS protocol is received by a software defined radio.
 The data is demodulated and decoded by open-source software `rtl_fm` and `direwolf`.
 The output from these programs is then